influxdata/docs-v2/content/influxdb/cloud/api-guide/api-invocable-scripts/_index.md

 - **Authorization**: Token *`INFLUX_API_TOKEN`*

 ### Request body
 JSON object that contains a `params` object.
-In `params`, provide key/value pairs for parameters used in your script.
+In `params`, provide key-value pairs for parameters used in your script.

 In the [create](#create-an-invocable-script) example, you defined the dynamic parameter `params.mybucket`.
 ```json